i-winxd/AutoKarokeInator/README.md

 the only notes in C6 play at 0:00, 0:04, and 0:07, your subtitles will switch at 0:00, 0:04, and 0:07. **It is strongly
 recommended to only place notes in C6 such that they are timed with another syllable.**

+## Running the .py file
+If you don't like running .exe files randomly, you can run the .py files.
+Here's how you do it:

+1. Make sure python is installed on your computer.
+2. Run the following commands: ``pip install mido`` and ``pip install easygui``
+3. Run ``main.py``.
+One way is to open CMD with the directory where your .py file is at and type ``python main.py``.

 Keep track of your syllables!!

 ## Running the program